webprofusion/certify/README.md

 >
 > - Visual Studio 2015 Community Edition (or higher)
 > -  A local instance of IIS installed.
+> - To build the current release version use the release branch: https://github.com/webprofusion/certify/tree/release, master is the current work in progress and may not be in a usable state.
 > - To build Certify, first build the submodule for ACMESharp under /src/lib/ACMESharp - this will restore the required nuget packages.

 > **Note:**  For testing you will require a publicly accessible IP mapped to the domain/subdomain you want to test with.
 The Let's Encrypt service will need to be able to access your test site remotely via HTTP in order to complete authorisation challenges.